 Loading map …

-Tourism is growing and becoming quite important on the Polish side, with some 300,000 visitors to the area, mainly during summer.
-But on the Slovak side, tourism is still almost non-existent.
+Tourism is growing and becoming quite important on the Polish side, with some 350,000 visitors to the area, mainly national tourists during summer.
+But on the Slovak and Ukrainian side, tourism is still almost non-existent.
 There is a great potential to also attract international tourists.

-Finally, a comprehensive poll held in 2012 showed that there is a massive local support for the rewilding ideas among the local communities on both sides of the border, as well as nation-wide in Slovakia.
+A comprehensive poll held in 2012 showed that there is a massive local support for the rewilding ideas among the local communities on both sides of the Polish-Slovakian border, as well as nation-wide in Slovakia.

 Taken all together, this provides for some very promising rewilding opportunities.
-Rewilding Europe is now working on how to further tailor and expand the partnerships in this rewilding area.
+Rewilding Europe has started to further tailor and expand partnerships with key stakeholders in this rewilding area to harness these opportunities.